TaewookCha/mysql_slowquerylog_parser/README.md

 You can parse MySQL slowquery log to table format via SQL Server.

-It can also be working in "SQL server expression".
+It can also be working with SQL server express edition.

 You will be get following table formats of data.